Training Fund

 Recruitment for this program, called Creating Opportunities through Mentorship and Partnership Across Stem Cell Science (COMPASS), began in Fall 2022.

-Each UCLA COMPASS program student is mentored by a Center member and conducts laboratory research while participating in courses designed to provide them with the skills needed to build careers in the stem cell field.
+Each UCLA COMPASS program student is mentored by a center member and conducts laboratory research while participating in courses designed to provide them with the skills needed to build careers in the stem cell field.

 Funding for this program is available for a finite period of time and therefore philanthropy is vital to ensuring the development of future leaders in the biomedical research field.